aalto-grades/aalto-grades/README.md

 $ docker-compose up
 ```

+After that the website is accessible at localhost:8080 and the api docs at localhost:8080/api-docs

 When developing or demonstrating the system, you may use one of the pre-made
 user accounts for this purpose.